Ordering, storing, and tracking inventory.

 Sergio Tache, CEO of Dossier

 ShipBob’s full-stack, tech-enabled platform easily syncs with your online store.
-Once an order is placed, it is automatically sent to the closest fulfillment center and the fulfillment process begins right away.
+Once an order is placed, it is automatically sent to the closest fulfilment centre and the fulfilment process begins right away.

 Logistics management FAQs